MaximilianHauser/Space_Control/README.md

 * [ ] implement a "tidy" folder structure
 * [ ] refactor drop down menu to a "generalized design"
 * [ ] build in line of sight condition for ciws (hexlogic linedraw, mc>0 for each except [0])
-* [ ] apparently a 7*7 map reveals the point a map is not loaded instantly, need some kind of loading screen (use threading or multiprocessing?)
 * [ ] start thinking about optimization, need a debug mode with framerate etc.